-In peak season the access road to Braies Lake is closed once the parking lot is full.
-To avoid any problems it is advisable to book a parking spot in their website www.prags.bz/en, to have guaranteed access to the paid parking lot.
-If you decide to park along the street, be aware that you are very likely to receive a ticket or the removal of your vehicle if it disturbs the traffic.(1) Panorama of Lake Braies.
-(2) The small port of the lake.
-(3) The little house from the tv series.
+In peak season the access road to Lake Braies gets closed once the parking lot is full.
+To avoid any problems it is advisable to book a parking spot in their website www.prags.bz, to have guaranteed access to the paid parking lot.
+If you decide to park along the street, be aware that you are very likely to receive a ticket or the removal of your vehicle if it disturbs the traffic.
+If you would like more information about Lake Braies, please read our in-depth article below:

 In addition to a splendid panorama, Misurina also offers exceptionally clean air, so much clean that along its shores has been built the Pio XII institute, the only center in Italy specialized in the treatment of childhood asthma without medicines, but only with the help of mountain air and contact with nature.

-In order to reach Misurina you have to go through the Tre Croci Pass, which will guarantee you a wonderful view of the Tofana and the Cristallo mountain.
+In order to reach Misurina you have to take your car and go through the Tre Croci Pass, which will guarantee you a wonderful view of the Tofane and the Cristallo mountains.
 In about 30 minutes you'll travel the 15 kilometers that separate you from the lake.
 Once arrived, you can take a fantastic walk along the shores, have a drink in one of the local bars or eat something in a typical restaurant.

 Sunset in Giau pass

 If you pass through Cortina and you have a car, the sunset from here is a must.
 I suggest you plan the trip on a nice sunny day, with the departure time a little bit before dusk.
 From the center of Cortina it takes about 30 minutes with normal traffic, but in peak season it's better to consider more time.
 To know the exact time of sunset, I leave you this very useful link.
 Try to be there a little before the indicated time, so you can enjoy all the shades of the sunset.

 Once you reach the summit you can stop in the big parking lot, or walk a little and enjoy an even better view.
 The colors that you can see during the sunset in Giau pass are breathtaking, at the beginning the colors go from blue to red, but with the advance of the twilight it is possible to see also green and violet shades.
-Personally I suggest to stopping least until the stars appear, which from the top of a mountain pass are indescribable.
+Personally I suggest stopping at least until the stars appear, which from the top of a mountain pass are indescribable.

-If you're lucky enough to visit Cortina in autumn (from October 15 to November 15) the larch trees along the Giau pass turn yellow and orange, creating an even more striking panomama.
+If you're lucky enough to visit Cortina in autumn (from October 15 to November 15) the larch trees along the Giau pass turn yellow and orange, creating an even more striking panorama.
 Seriously, trust me, if you come in the fall and do not visit the Giau Pass, you will have something to regret.